TheKlodster/graphical-programming-editor/Project Proposal.md

 ## Relevance

-This project involves modules across my degree, from further programming and

-This project will test my ability to understand the user's perspective and struggles, rather than my own when designing the interface for them to use.
+This project involves modules across my degree, as well as Java; the most extensively used language across my university education thus far.
+This project will use skills learnt in Human Computer Interaction; test my ability to understand the user's perspective and struggles, involving the evaluation of the software, rather than my own when designing the interface for them to use.

-This project not only involves the development of software, but also involves analysis and evaluation of software, HCI design principles, user-testing and the potential for the development of network tools.
-This project will test not only my technical skills as a programmer but also my ability to critically assess my work and the work of others, organise and conduct user-testing, gather requirements via interviews and manage an agile-developed project using user-centered design.
-Thereby, this project will test my ability to utilise many of the skills of my degree in a way they are likely to be utilised beyond my university education.
+This project also incorporates key concepts understood from Software Engineering.
+The ability to criticse my own work, collect requirements, manage time and manage an agile approach to the project.
+Therefore, this project will test my ability to make use of several skills in such a way that they will be used outside of my university education.

-As a TTRPG player of 7 years, with 4 of which as a Game Master, this project also incorporates my personal hobbies and interests.
-The first games I ever played in used digital tools to facilitate play and I have been using digital tools in my own games for two and a half years now.
-I personally use 7 separate pieces of software to facilitate my games and there are still several things I wish my software could do and many things I wish could be integrated between them.
-This project provides me the opportunity to attempt to solve a problem I have encountered in my own life by bringing my technical skills and my personal interests together.

 ## Resources Required